metamath/metamath-exe/doc/BUILD.md

 ### config.h.in

-This file is created by _autoconf_ and mostly contains a list of features the _configure_ tests theOS for.
+This file is created by _autoconf_ and mostly contains a list of features the _configure_ tests the OS for.
 The encoding is macro instructions in [C] (https://en.wikipedia.org/wiki/C_(programming_language).
 Its contents looks mostly like:
 ```